 3.2 Ground truth data

-On July 7-8, 2021 we visited a subset of sites identified by the NV5 Geospatial Consultants report as cold water features.
+On July 7-8, 2021, we visited a subset of sites identified by the NV5 Geospatial report as cold-water features.
 We visited 12 of 63 total sites.
-We recorded surface water temperatures of the identified features as well as the adjacent main stem using a using a Hach Sension 5 portable meter.
+We recorded surface water temperatures of the identified features as well as the adjacent main stem using a Hach Sension 5 portable meter.
 The average time difference between main stem temperature observation and off-channel observation was 13.9 minutes.
 We created a graphic sketch of the layout of each feature, and recorded site photos.

 Field forms, including site sketches, can be accessed at the following link:

-In general we observed symmetry in the pattern of temperature contrast for both our ground-truthed data as well as temperatures observed from the thermal aerial infrared dataset.
+In general, we observed symmetry in the pattern of temperature contrast for both our ground-truthed data as well as temperatures observed from the thermal aerial infrared dataset.
 This indicates that the temperature contrasts identified from the aerial imagery are persistent and not ephemeral.
 Figure 3.1 through Figure 3.3 visualize water temperature data sourced from the significant features in aerial imagery on July 20, 2020 along with ground-truthed measurements from July 7-8, 2021.